bejker123/InteractionManager/README.md

    - *default* `only_if_mod_menu_is_not_installed` - Hide the `Interactions` button if mod menu is installed.
    - `never` - Hide the `Interactions` button.
 2. `render_items_in_block_blacklist` - Change if block icons should be rendered in the blacklist menu.
-   - *default* 'true' - Will render block icons in the block blacklist.
+   - *default* `true` - Will render block icons in the block blacklist.
-   -  'false' - Won't render block icons in the block blacklist.
+   -  `false` - Won't render block icons in the block blacklist.

 </details>